 Finally, you might scale back if you find you don’t have the stomach for risk that you earlier imagined.
 Here, however, we enter treacherous territory.
 The fact is, our personal tolerance for risk isn’t stable—and it often changes at just the wrong time: We discover a newfound bravery after stocks have posted hefty gains and grow squeamish after a big decline.

-My advice: Try the risk tolerance trick I mentioned in an earlier blog: First, think about the value below which you’d never want your portfolio to fall.
+My advice: Try the risk tolerance trick I mentioned in an earlier article: First, think about the value below which you’d never want your portfolio to fall.
 Next, calculate how much you’d lose if stocks tumbled 35%, which is the average bear market decline.
 Let’s say you have $650,000 saved, with $150,000 in bonds and $500,000 in stocks.
 How’d you feel if stocks fell 35% and your $650,000 turned into $475,000?
 If that sits okay with you, you probably have the right stock-bond mix.
 If not, there’s good news: Today’s levitated market offers the chance to panic and sell at handsome prices.